sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 ![An UML diagram representing the hierarchical relation of an IT Solution and its components.](assets/images/strategy-build-buy-uml-it-solution.png){:height="100%" width="100%"}

-#### Explanation
+#### Explanation<!-- omit in toc -->

 - An IT Solution is comprised of 1 or many IT component(s)
 - An IT component is comprised of 1 or many Software which can be either a service subscription, an Open Source Software, a 3rd party COTS, or a custom build one
 - A Software is deployed on an infrastructure that can either be on premise (SSC Data Centres), on a public cloud provider's infrastructure (as a IaaS, PaaS, or SaaS model), or as a hybrid version that combines both on premise and public cloud provider.

-#### Additional considerations
+#### Additional considerations<!-- omit in toc -->

 - Do we currently have the skill sets within the organisation to design, build and operate this solution?
 - Do we currently have the capacity within the organisation to design, build and operate this solution?

 These last questions however do not necessarily mean that the technical questions of a solutions architecture should not be asked subsequently.
-Any solution designed, developed and delivered by a third party should still be abiding by the same principles solutions built within ESDC so that once the transfer to the operations is completed, the organization maintains a high amount of control and flexibility in maintaining and enhancing the solution while limiting its lock-in situations.
+Any solution designed, developed and delivered by a third party should still be abiding by the same principles solutions built within ESDC have to so that once it is operationalized, the organization maintains a high amount of control and flexibility in maintaining and enhancing the solution while limiting its lock-in situations.

 As such, if the organization is not in a position to design, build and operate the solution itself, the third party putting the solution together for the benefit of ESDC should have clear directives to align with our own architectural principles.

-### Buy
+### Buy<!-- omit in toc -->

 The buy decision should be reserved for when the needs are: